SoyabulIslamLincoln/fashion-MNIST-1/README.md

 10000
 ```

-We need to preprocess the data; we scale the images to a range of 0 to 1 by dividing by 255 (range of pixel values):
+We need to preprocess the data; we scale the images to a range of 0 to 1 by dividing by 255 (image range of pixel values):

 ```python
 train_images = train_images / 255.0